chenwt/OncoExplorer/README.md

-* Continue to test with pathway, although they overlap little.

 * It would be pretty interesting to check the results from three parts: simplified (SGA,SGA) weighted.
 * Check with SGA->GoTerm classification.